-- 36. The practical aspects of the proposed options will be tested by way of global consultation, a way-forward unanimously supported by the GZTT.
-This would inform whether capitalization of marketing assets and its recording are less challenging for economies. - 37.
+- 38. The practical aspects of the proposed options will be tested by way of global consultation, a way-forward unanimously supported by the AEG and the Committee.
+This would inform whether capitalization of marketing assets and its recording are less challenging for economies. - 39.
 A decision to capitalise marketing assets should learn the lessons from the capitalization of R&D in 2008 SNA and BPM6.
 Though R&D statistics had the advantage of being deeply embedded in the broader statistical system before their capitalization, it is important to consider how capitalization would further explain the role of associated capital services in value chains and production processes.